Amateur Radio Clubs

 There are many advantages to joining an Amateur Radio club.
 Clubs are a great resource and can help ease the transition by pointing you in the right direction: purchasing and setting up the right equipment; helping to explain the terminology; and providing a much-needed social network.

-Clubs also are a great way to get involved in activities such as Field Day, Public Service and ARES Events and Hamfests/Fleamarkets.
+Clubs also are a great way to get involved in activities such as Field Day, Hamfests/Fleamarkets and Public and Community Services.

 Repeaters